Career Definition for a Magazine Editorial Assistant

 Career and Economic Outlook

 While some print magazines are struggling to keep readers, their online counterparts are continuing to grow.
-The U.S. Bureau of Labor Statistics projects that there might be some job growth for editors working on internet publications, but there will be little or no growth for editors as a whole during the 2012 to 2022 decade.
-The BLS reported that editors made a median salary of $53,880 in May 2012.
+The U.S. Bureau of Labor Statistics projects that the employment outlook for editors will decline 1% during the 2016 to 2026 decade.
+The BLS reported that editors made a median salary of $58,770 in May 2017.

 Alternate Career Options

 Other career choices within this field are:

 A bachelor's degree is usually necessary to secure a salaried job as a writer or author who develops content publications such as magazines, books, ads and scripts.
 An average increase in positions, with 8% growth from 2016-2026, was predicted by the BLS.
 In 2017, the BLS reported an annual median wage of $61,820 for writers and authors.

 Technical writers who prepare instruction manuals and journal articles normally have bachelor's degrees, in addition to experience with technical subjects like engineering or computer science.
 Faster than average expansion of 11% was projected by the BLS for this profession, during the 2016-2026 decade.
 The annual median salary for technical writers in 2017, according to the BLS, was $70,930.